karlebh/task-manager/README.md

 ## Cluster Software Company Limited interview solution

-To run please run please follow these instructions:
+To run please follow these instructions:

 1. Clone the repository.
 2. cd into it.